Co-Parenting For Separated & Divorced Parents

 The best way to achieve consistency in rules, discipline strategies, reward strategies and household routines, is to communicate effectively with your co-parent.
 Think about how and when you’ll communicate with your co-parent about your kids.
 What will you do when you disagree on discipline strategies?
 Effective communication can be incredibly difficult, but it all comes down to your mindset.

 Take a step back and think about things logically.
 Your communication with your co-parent has one key purpose — your child’s wellbeing.
-Remind yourself how any communication will affect your child, and put them at the centre of all conversations.
+Remind yourself how any communication will affect your child, and put them at the center of all conversations.
 And remember – nutting out effective communication techniques will make your life easier too by reducing the stress of co-parenting.
 Less stress is always a win.

 Here are a few things that might help: